BosEriko/dotfiles/README.md

 - Enable Web Bookmarks under the Features tab
 - Update the [Web Searches](markdown/alfred.md)

+You also need to setup Mission Control to be able to work with Yabai properly.
+Open Mission Control's setting then do the following:
+- Enable "Display have separate Spaces"
+- Disable "Automatically rearrange Spaces based on most recent use"

-Close Alfred's setting and then install [Dash](https://kapeli.com/dash) and [Contexts](https://contexts.co/).
+Close Mission Control's setting and then install [Dash](https://kapeli.com/dash) and [Contexts](https://contexts.co/).
 Be sure to set Dash and Contexts to dark mode after installing them!

 That's it!
 You can now open Hyper or VSCodium.